Getting Started

 Where to ask for help

 The Support link in the sidebar opens a ticket directly to us.
-During beta you'll get a real human reply, usually within a few hours.
+In production you'll get a real human reply, usually within a few hours.

 Didn't find what you needed?
 Open a support ticket.
-During the closed beta you'll get a real human reply, usually within a few hours.
+You'll get a real human reply, usually within a few hours.